Non-planar degenerations and related fundamental groups

+Both degenerations are non-planar, and we get them by identifications of common edges.
+For example, in Fig. \ref{Tetrahedron-planarform} we identify the two edges numbered by 3, the two edges numbered by 4, and the two edges numbered by 5.
+These identifications yield $T_{(4)}$ in Fig. \ref{Tetrahedron}.

+In a similar way, the glue of the two pieces along the edges having the same number in Fig. \ref{twopieces} yields $D(T_{(4)})$ in Fig. \ref{DoubleTetra}.

-\item There exists a simplicial complex of pure dimension $ m $ with a connected interior that is homoeomorphic to $ \Omega $, s.t. its $m$-dimensional cells correspond bijectively to irreducible components of $ X_0 $ and this bijection preserves an incidence relation. \end{enumerate} \end{Def} This definition generalizes Definition \ref{def_planar_representation} because planar degenerations are precisely those that are combinatorially homeomorphic to a disc.
-Both $ T_{(4)} $ and $ D(T_{(4)}) $ are combinatorially homeomorphic to a sphere, which is a natural topological surface with which to begin a study.
-Finally, we see that the pillow degeneration considered in \cite{pillow} is combinatorially homeomorphic to a sphere.
-In contrast, the degenerations of $ \mathbb{CP}^1\times T $ as in \cite{AG} and of $ T\times T $ as in \cite{TT} are combinatorially homeomorphic to a cylinder and a topological torus, respectively.
+This is the reason that both $ T_{(4)} $ and $ D(T_{(4)}) $ are combinatorially homeomorphic to a sphere.
+In addition, we see that the pillow degeneration considered in \cite{pillow} is combinatorially homeomorphic to a sphere.
+In contrast, the degenerations of $ \mathbb{CP}^1\times T $ in \cite{AG} and of $ T\times T $ in \cite{TT} are combinatorially homeomorphic to a cylinder and a topological torus, respectively.

-We stress that degenerations with planar representations of a bounded degree can be enumerated recursively because the planar simplicial complexes can be enumerated.
-This work is unlikely to obtain such easy numerations, and much work and thought should be invested to fit the numbers in the picture and produce a geometric object that matches the properties of the algorithm.

-Here we provide the details on the construction of the simplicial complexes of both objects.
+The lowest degree possible for non-planar degeneration $X_0$ of this kind is $4$, for which we have the tetrahedron $T_{(4)}$.
+This tetrahedron is a union of four planes, see Fig. \ref{Tetrahedron}.
+The smallest degree of non-planar degeneration of an algebraic surface is 4, as gluing two planar pieces creates singularities that cannot be flattened into a plane.
+The next in line with a higher degree is $D(T_{(4)})$; it is of degree 6, as shown in Fig. \ref{DoubleTetra}.
+The double tetrahedron can be considered as a glue of two tetrahedrons without bases (they are glued along the edges of the missing bases).
+More details about both surfaces are discussed in the construction below.
+Because we study those degenerations with the glue of two pieces that look the same, we get the even number of triangles.